-I am an epidemiologist working in electronic health records (EHR) research with a particular interest in maternal health.
+I am an epidemiologist specialising in electronic health records (EHR) research, with a particular interest in maternal health.
 I hold a BA Hons in Experimental Psychology from Oxford University and an MSc in Epidemiology from LSHTM.
-My PhD, awarded in 2014, investigated the role of acute infections and inflammation in vascular events.
-I have many years' experience working with large databases of linked health records from primary and secondary care in the UK (CPRD and HES) and administrative claims data from the US (Medicaid and Medicare).
-I have published on a range of topics including inflammation and vascular disease, pregnancy, and more recently maternal thyroid disease funded by my UKRI Innovation Fellowship.
+My PhD, awarded in 2014, investigated the role of acute infections and inflammation in vascular disease.
+I have extensive experience working with large-scale, linked healthcare datasets, including UK primary and secondary care records (CPRD and HES) and US administrative claims data (Medicaid and Medicare).
+My research spans a range of topics, including inflammation and vascular events, pregnancy, and maternal thyroid disease, supported by a UKRI Innovation Fellowship.
+I am currently Co-Lead of the Electronic Health Records Research Discipline of the NIHR Health Protection Research Unit in Vaccines and Immunisation at LSHTM.
+In partnership with the UK Health Security Agency, our work leverages electronic health record data to enhance vaccine coverage and inform evidence-based policy in the UK.

 Affiliations